Between Miracles: Plot

 Among the friars, who take to admiring him for his simplicity and naivety, he works as a labourer.
 The brotherhood await for some 'sign' that will indicate his vocation in life.
 During a visit by a travelling salesman, Uncle Checco, h catches a glimpse in the car, of a photo of a nude woman, and the vision, together with his fantasies of being at the wheel of a vehicle that travels daily throughout the wider world of the countryside below, disturbs him.
 It provokes his desire, and also his fears of leaving the security of the monastery.
 While working in the fields one day, a schoolteacher is bitten by a snake, and pleads with him to save her.
 He kills the snake (symbol of the primal temptation) and, when he explains to her that the venom must be sucked out through an incision, proceeds to suck her upper calf, spitting the poison out, yet massaging her legs in a frenzy of barely disguised ardour.
 He has, he tells the friar in a drunken moment, found the sign they were all waiting for.
-He joins Uncle Checco and travels about seeling cloth and undergarments.
+He joins Uncle Checco and travels about selling cloth and undergarments.